nginxinc/nginx-gateway-fabric/docs/proposals/nginx-extensions.md

 ## Grouping the Features

 To reduce the number of CRDs NGINX Gateway Fabric must maintain and users have to create, we grouped the high and medium-priority features into configuration categories.

-Once the features are grouped, we can begin implementation by focusing on the high-priority features of each group.
+For each group, we will begin implementation by focusing on the high-priority features of each group.
 Then, once the high-priority features are complete, we can move on to the medium-priority features.

 The low-priority features are out of scope for the rest of the Enhancement Proposal but may be revisited once we make progress on the higher-priority features.
 In addition, most features with active GEPs are not included in the groups as we want to help move the GEPs forward toward standardization instead of creating our bespoke solutions.

 When grouping the features, we considered the following factors: